-Hort Innovation is responsible for investing the macadamia marketing levy into a range of activities to drive awareness and consumption, under the Hort Innovation Macadamia Fund.
-These activities are managed by our partner team at the Australian Macadamia Society, who have provided this quick summary of trade and consumer marketing highlights from 2018/19.
+Hort Innovation invests the macadamia marketing levy into a range of activities to drive awareness and consumption of the nut, under the Hort Innovation Macadamia Fund.
+These activities are managed in collaboration between Hort Innovation and our partner team at the Australian Macadamia Society, who have provided this quick summary of trade and consumer marketing highlights from 2020/21.

 TRADE CAMPAIGN HIGHLIGHTS